Sebastianhju/Runeterra-5e/Rules/Ultimates.md

 # Ultimates

-Ultimates are very powerfull actions that you obtain during you adventures.
+Ultimates are very powerful actions that you obtain during you adventures.
 You have limited access to using them, so you may spend them wisely.

 Ultimates often comes with a cooldown.
 Cooldowns go down by one whenever you finish a long rest, or participate in a takedown of a **Greater Foe**.